kometenstaub/csv-to-md/README.md

 - choose the delimiter of your CSV files
 - the maximum file name length
 - from which column the file name should be generated
+- choose the markdown formatting for each column
 - write the chosen settings to `saved_settings.py`
 - or read settings you set before.